- Cloud Cycle

 Creating a Namespace

-To create a namespace, use the following YAML file or the kubectl
+To create a namespace, use the following YAML file or the kubectl CLI:

 Example: YAML File